Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/snappy/README.md

     wrappers) needed to turn off error messages about unused arguments as there were some -L lines added that were not used.

+  * From LUMI/23.12 onwards, license information was added to the license.